dynamsoft-docs/barcode-reader-docs/parameters/structure-and-interfaces-of-parameters.md

 # Structure and Interfaces of Parameters
-This article introduces the parameter definitions, organization structure, usage rules and related interfaces involved in Dynamsoft Barcode Reader.
+This article introduces the parameter definitions, organization structure, usage rules, and related interfaces involved in Dynamsoft Barcode Reader.

 ## Definitions
 Dynamsoft Barcode Reader uses a template to set parameters.
 A template contains three types of data: `ImageParameter`, `RegionDefinition`, and `FormatSpecification`.
-- `ImageParameter` is used to specify the decoding operation settings on the entire image.
+- `ImageParameter` is used to specify the decoding settings on the entire image.
 The value of the `ImageParameter.Name` field is the unique identifier of the `ImageParameter`.
 - `RegionDefinition` is used to specify a decoding region.
-It is also used to specify the decoding operation settings in this area.
+It is also used to specify the decoding settings in this area.
 The value of the `RegionDefinition.Name` field is the unique identifier of `RegionDefinition`.
 - `FormatSpecification` is used to specify a barcode format.
-It is also used to specify the decoding operation settings of this barcode format.
+It is also used to specify the decoding settings of this barcode format.
 The value of the `FormatSpecification.Name` field is the unique identifier of `FormatSpecification`.

 ## Organizational Relationship
 - There is only one `ImageParameter` in a template definition.
 The `ImageParameter.Name` field denotes the unique identifier of the template;